 Re-engage closed-lost accounts

-Closed lost deals are the low hanging fruit because these accounts were already qualified by the sales team.
-Reaching out to these accounts after a cooling period (between 30 to 180 days, depending on your product) with a special offering, such as a discount or complementary services, can produce a quick uptick in the lead volume.
+Closed lost deals are the low-hanging fruit because these accounts were already qualified by the sales team.
+Reaching out to these accounts after a cooling period (between 30 to 180 days, depending on your product) with a special offering, such as a discount or complimentary services, can produce a quick uptick in the lead volume.

 This is where CRM hygiene pays off.
 The more information you have about the deals, the better you can segment these lost accounts and use the right messaging and offers to bring them back.